SEARCH

 Raised beds or retaining walls are a must if you are gardening on a slope.

-Long narrow vegetable garden beds on sloped lawn.
+Large vegetable garden beds on sloped lawn

 I’m guessing this garden (above) had issues with water running away.